SERCA

-SERCA, or sarco/endoplasmic reticulum Ca2+-ATPase, or SR Ca2+-ATPase, is a calcium ATPase-type P-ATPase.
-Its major function is to transport calcium from the cytosol into the sarcoplasmic reticulum.
+SERCA (sarcoplasmic/endoplasmic reticulum Ca2+-ATPase or SR Ca2+-ATPase) is a membrane protein that transports calcium from the cytosol into the sarcoplasmic reticulum (SR) of muscle cells.
+The SR is a structure which stores calcium in muscle cells, similar to the smooth endoplasmic reticulum of other cells.
+SERCA is a calcium ATPase-type P-ATPase.
+It uses energy from ATP to actively transport calcium ions across the SR membrane.

 Function

 SERCA is a P-type ATPase.
 It resides in the sarcoplasmic reticulum (SR) within myocytes.
 It is a Ca2+ ATPase that transfers Ca2+ from the cytosol of the cell to the lumen of the SR. This uses energy from ATP hydrolysis during muscle relaxation.

 There are 3 major domains on the cytoplasmic face of SERCA: the phosphorylation and nucleotide-binding domains, which form the catalytic site, and the actuator domain, which is involved in the transmission of major conformational changes.

 In addition to its calcium-transporting functions, SERCA1 generates heat in brown adipose tissue and in skeletal muscles.
 Along with the heat it naturally produces due to its inefficiency in pumping Ca^{2+} ions, when it binds to a regulator called sarcolipin it stops pumping and functions solely as an ATP hydrolase.
 This mechanism of thermogenesis is widespread in mammals and in endothermic fishes.